nus-cs2103-AY2223S1/ip/docs/README.md

 |   find   |           `find <regex>`            |              `find book`               |                                 Lists the tasks whose contents match the provided regex.                                 |
 |  remind  |              `remind`               |                `remind`                |                       Lists the tasks whose due dates are within a fortnight of the current date.                        |
 |   bye    |                `bye`                |                 `bye`                  |                                                     Closes the app.                                                      |
+## Acknowledgements

+Many thanks to @cowlinn for his assistance on many aspects of this project.
+In particular, two fragments of code are referenced from his project:
+- DialogBox.java
+  - Reused code for fitting user and duke portraits in a circle.
+Namely, the sections below:
+    ~~~java
+      private DialogBox(String text, Image img) {
+        ...

+        double circleRadius = 50.0;
+        double circleX = displayPicture.getX() + circleRadius;
+        double circleY = displayPicture.getY() + circleRadius;

+        Circle border = new Circle(circleX, circleY, circleRadius);

+        ...

+        displayPicture.setImage(img);
+        displayPicture.setClip(border);
+    }
+    ~~~
+- Storage.java
+  - Referenced logic for reading to and writing from file.